Valdeorras

 Within this general view, we can split Valdeorras’ climate into two similar but unique categories:

-• An Oceanic-Mountain climate, found in higher-altitude areas and characterized by low temperatures and higher levels of precipitation.
+• An Oceanic-Mountain climate, found in higher-altitude areas and characterized by low temperatures and higher precipitation.

 Valdeorras' Soils